Goa Congress seeks disqualification of Michael Lobo and Digambar Kamat

 Speculations were rife that Kamat and Lobo along with six other MLAs may jump ship and join the BJP.

-Meanwhile, Digambar Kamat and Michael Lobo, who is accused of engineering defections with the support of the BJP, have stated that they are still with Congress, but they are hurt with the allegations against them.
+Meanwhile, Digambar Kamat and Michael Lobo, who are accused of joining hands with the BJP, have stated that they are still with Congress, but they are hurt with the allegations against them.

 In the assembly elections held this year, the BJP had emerged as the single largest party in Goa with 20 MLAs in the 40-member house, while the Congress won only 11 seats.
 If eight MLAs defect as a group, they can avoid disqualification.